Zion Riverside Food Centre: Zion Riverside Food Centre

 On 1 April 2003, Zion Road Food Centre reopened as Zion Riverside Food Centre, with 32 stalls.
 A tray return system trial began, but shortly stopped after six months as most patrons wanted cleaners to clear their trays instead.
 On 16 September 2008, Senior Parliamentary Secretary Amy Khor announced plans to revive the tray return system by the end of 2008; however, the trial was unsuccessful again.
 On 11 September 2012, Minister for the Environment and Water Resources Vivian Balakrishnan announced plans to revive the system again by the end of 2012.
 Most patrons made the effort to clear their tables, but there were still some patrons who only cleared their tables after reminders from volunteers.

-Present day

 Zion Riverside is home to two Bib Gourmand stalls, namely No. 18 Zion Road Fried Kway Teow and Zion Road Big Prawn Noodles, awarded in 2023 and 2018, respectively.